 In addition, I serve as faculty of the European Master's in Disaster Medicine (EMDM) at Università del Piemonte Orientale (Italy) and the Vrej University (Belgium).

 In 2018, I performed my post-doctoral fellowship at The Research Center in Emergency and Disaster Medicine (CRIMEDIM) in Novara, Italy.
 My research there focused on the Italian population's preparedness for earthquakes.

 Dean's award for outstanding teaching (2019)

-I hold a B.Sc. in Life Sciences, a Master's diploma in Public Health (M.P.H.) with an emphasis in Emergency and Disaster Management, and a Ph.D., all from Tel-Aviv University, Israel.
-My Ph.D. thesis focused on the evaluation of the efficacy of psychological interventions in the promotion of household preparedness for armed conflicts in Israel.
+I hold a B.Sc. in Life Sciences, a Master's diploma in Public Health (M.P.H.) with an emphasis in Emergency and Disaster Management, and a Ph.D., all from Tel Aviv University, Israel.
+My Ph.D. thesis focused on evaluating the efficacy of psychological interventions in promoting household preparedness for armed conflicts in Israel.